-Earlier this year, we were proud to announce the seven 2017 180 Medical College Scholarship recipients.
-This year’s group of applicants and especially the 2017 recipients are truly inspiring and are living proof of overcoming odds to achieve dreams, so we love getting to let you know more about these bright students and their career goals.
+Earlier this year, we proudly announced the 2017 180 Medical College Scholarship recipients.
+This year’s group of applicants and recipients truly inspired us.
+Each one overcame incredible odds to achieve their dreams.

 Facing the Challenges of Cerebral Palsy

-The doctors diagnosed her with Cerebral Palsy, which is a condition caused by a lack of oxygen to an infant’s brain (asphyxia) during childbirth.
-There are multiple complications and symptoms that can arise from a condition like Cerebral Palsy, and it’s rarely the same for each person affected.
+The doctors diagnosed her with Cerebral Palsy, a condition caused by a lack of oxygen to an infant’s brain during childbirth.
+Multiple complications and symptoms can arise from Cerebral Palsy, and it’s rarely the same for each person affected.
 Some of the potential symptoms of cerebral palsy may include:

 - Muscle tone variation